FENECON Commercial 50 — Assembly and Operating Instructions

 -

-The electrical Energy storage system must only be dismantled by authorized electricians.
+The electrical energy storage system may only be dismantled by authorized qualified electricians.

 -